-Attack, fighter and remotely piloted aircraft conducted five strikes in Syria:
+Attack, bomber, fighter, ground attack and remotely piloted aircraft conducted 15 strikes in Syria:

--- Near Raqqah, a strike destroyed two ISIL oil tanker trucks.
+-- Near Mara, a strike destroyed an ISIL vehicle bomb.

 Strikes in Iraq

-Attack and fighter aircraft conducted 12 strikes in Iraq, coordinated with and in support of Iraq's government:
+Bomber, fighter and remotely piloted aircraft conducted 17 strikes in Iraq, coordinated with and in support of Iraq's government:

--- Near Hit, a strike engaged an ISIL tactical unit and destroyed an ISIL fighting position, an ISIL vehicle and an ISIL vehicle bomb and denied ISIL access to terrain.
+-- Near Fallujah, a strike struck an ISIL tactical unit and destroyed an ISIL fighting position, an ISIL vehicle and an ISIL vehicle bomb and denied ISIL access to terrain.

 Task force officials define a strike as one or more kinetic events that occur in roughly the same geographic location to produce a single, sometimes cumulative, effect.
 Therefore, officials explained, a single aircraft delivering a single weapon against a lone ISIL vehicle is one strike, but so is multiple aircraft delivering dozens of weapons against buildings, vehicles and weapon systems in a compound, for example, having the cumulative effect of making those targets harder or impossible for ISIL to use.
 Accordingly, officials said, they do not report the number or type of aircraft employed in a strike, the number of munitions dropped in each strike, or the number of individual munition impact points against a target.
 Ground-based artillery fired in counterfire or in fire support to maneuver roles is not classified as a strike.